 Adapted from this recipe.

 - 1/4 cup + 1 Tbsp cacao powder (or cocoa powder)

 - Pinch of sea salt

 - Unsweetened shredded coconut and cacao powder for rolling, optional

-(Note: cacao nibs, crushed nuts, goji berries, etc. would all be great options for rolling the truffles as well).
+Note: cacao nibs, crushed nuts, goji berries, etc. are also great options for rolling the truffles

 - In a small saucepan over medium-low heat, melt the coconut oil.
 Add the raw honey, cacao powder, cinnamon and cayenne.
 Once honey is dissolved and mixture is combined, remove from heat.
 Stir in the vanilla extract.

 - Peel and pit the avocado, and add to a food processor or blender.
 Process until nearly smooth.
 Then, add the chocolate mixture and process again, until smooth.
 Scrape down the sides and re-blend as needed.
 Alternatively, you can mash the avocado by hand with a fork (get all the lumps out) and then stir in the chocolate.

 - Scrape chocolate avocado mixture out and into a bowl (unless you made it by hand, then you can keep it in the same bowl) and place in the refrigerator to chill for about 25-30 minutes.

 - Once chilled, scoop out tablespoon-sized balls and roll between your hands to form a truffle (note: this part is messy and sticky!).
 Place each truffle on a foil or parchment paper lined plate.
 Chill in the refrigerator about 5-7 minutes.